 ## pburden 0.25 0.24 0.13 0.32 0.00 -0.25 0.04 0.08 1.00

 Any correlation that is high is worth flagging.
-In this case, we see a few pairwise correlations that are close to 0.5 that might be worth keeping in mind.
+In this case, we see a few pairwise correlations that are close to and above 0.5 that should be worth keeping in mind.

 You can also run your regression and then detect multicollinearity in your results.
 Signs of multicollinearity include